 There’s nothing quite like sitting on a friend’s couch….and breaking it.
 Not that I would know…it was a work couch that I broke… (allegedly)

 As a big and heavy guy, I’ve always been hyperaware of where I sit.
 Not only is it draining to stand for long periods of time but there are also fewer spots that I fit (and will hold my weight) than for an average-size joe.
 It’s a cruel world.

-My size (and the lack of proper seats for people my size) is the reason that, when I take my daughter to her dance class, I choose to sit on the cement stairs for the 30 mins she’s in class rather than try my luck on a plastic waiting-rooms chairs.
+My size (and the lack of proper seats for people my size) is the reason that, when I take my daughter to her dance class, I choose to sit on the cement stairs for the 30 mins she’s in class rather than try my luck on a plastic waiting-rooms chair.
 It is also the reason I spend a ton of time researching the furniture I have in my own house.
 Having plus-size furniture that will support me is important for my comfort, my safety, and my pocketbook.

 Long ago I decided that, since I probably couldn’t be comfortable in many places, I would make the effort necessary to find and purchase the best couches for heavy people so that I (and my family) could relax in comfort.

 Affiliate links / Images from Amazon Product Advertising API

 When shopping for a couch, there really aren’t that many things you need to be aware of…it’s just a couch after all.
 However, there are a few things that give a couch a high capacity.